 Please note that the Alexandria Campus Graphic Design Labs are currently running Creative Cloud (CC) applications.
-Student who have an older version of application much take the necessary steps to make sure their files are compatible with the labs.
-Instructor will be more than happy to demonstrate how to prepare files in these cases.
+Student may have newer versions of the applications and must take the necessary steps to make sure their files are compatible with the labs.
+Instructor or Instructional Assistant will be more than happy to demonstrate how to prepare files in these cases.